|

 In 2005/ 2006, we went back to the schools to see if there had been any changes in the health and well-being of those young people, then aged 14-16.

 In 2010 we started getting in touch with people who had taken part in the first two waves of DASH when they were at school to try and find as many as possible.
-In 2012 we began a feasibility study with some of these participants who are now in their early 20s.
-This will help us to prepare for the next full follow-up of all the DASH participants.
+In 2012 we began a feasibility study to see how best to follow up participants as young adults.
+The feasibility study finished at the end of March 2014 and over 650 participants, now aged 21-23, were seen.
+The results are now being analysed.

 You can click on the following links to find out more: